The Ship Who Searched: Premise

 Hypatia or AH-1033 is unique among protagonists of the Brain & Brawn Ship series in that she is disabled as a child rather than at birth.
-The premise introducing the series is that the parents of babies with severe physical disabilities but fully developed brains may allow them to become "shell people" rather than to be euthanised.
+The premise introducing the series is that the parents of babies with severe physical disabilities but fully developed brains may allow them to become "shell people".
 Taking that option, physical growth is stunted, the body is encapsulated in a titanium life-support shell with capacity for computer connections, and the person is raised for "one of a number of curious professions.
 As such, their offspring would suffer no pain, live a comfortable existence in a metal shell for several centuries, performing unusual service for Central Worlds".

 Shell children do come of age with heavy debts which they must work off in order to become free agents.
 They are employed as the "brains" of spacecraft "brainships", hospitals, and so on, even cities.
 A brainship is able to operate independently but is usually employed in partnership with one "normal" person called a "brawn" who travels inside the ship much as a pilot would.
 A brawn is specially trained to be a companion and helper, the mobile half of such a partnership.
 The nickname is relative: the training is long and intense and the brawns must be brainy people in fact.